gg2001/tokyoclinics/RUN.md

 # Deploy to Heroku

-To deploy to Heroku, follow [these steps](https://medium.com/@gautham.gg/deploy-a-meteor-1-3-application-to-heroku-cda1f68ca20a#.jzq5dzjv6), and between step 7 and 8 enter the follwing:
+To deploy to Heroku, follow [these steps](https://medium.com/@gautham.gg/deploy-a-meteor-1-3-application-to-heroku-cda1f68ca20a#.jzq5dzjv6), and between step 7 and 8 enter the following:

 ```bash
 heroku config:add METEOR_SETTINGS="$(cat settings.json)"
 ```

+You can use the ROOT_URL from this for running in Xcode.